MyEssentials/MyTown/README.md

 * Autocomplete for all commands, tab away - /t in<tab> Sp0<tab>

 Install Guide

 1) Download MyTown and place it in your servers mods/ folder

-2) Download MyTownLib and place it in your servers mods/ folder
+2) Download MyTownLib from https://docs.google.com/file/d/0B2uY0gk2-lQFZnRnZDlTNEEwdm8/edit and place it in your servers mods/ folder

 3) Download PermissionsEx from http://www.minecraftforum.net/topic/1650110-, place it in servers mods/ folder